lukechilds/humanscript/readme.md

 Default: `false`

-If the humanscript inferpreter should regenerate a cached humanscript.
+Whether or not the humanscript inferpreter should regenerate a cached humanscript.

 If true the humanscript will be reinferpreted and the cache entry will be replaced with the newly generated code.